jguille2/SA5/ArduinoFiles/Firmata.md

   * Base: StandardFirmata.ino from Firmata 2.5.1 (26/12/2015) (Source: https://github.com/firmata/arduino)
   * Imagina global includes and vars
     * ArduinoNunchuk lib included from https://github.com/GabrielBianconi/ArduinoNunchuk

-    *
-  * Marking digital pins with SWIFT mode (0x05) for firmware detection
+  * Marking digital pins with SHIFT mode (0x05) for firmware detection
     * When code requires ImaginaFirmata firmware, we can use:

     ```javascript